 - Free-flowing hot fluid: Heated saline is circulated in your uterus

-- Thermal balloon: A device is inserted into your uterus and then inflated with heated fluid
+- Thermal balloon: A device is placed into your uterus and then inflated with heated fluid

 - Microwave: Microwaves heat and destroy your endometrium

 Endometrial ablation isn’t for everyone

 Although you keep of your reproductive organs following endometrial ablation, you may have difficulty getting pregnant.
 If you do become pregnant, the risks are much greater.
 You may want to discuss sterilization or long-term birth control before undergoing endometrial ablation.